xiahan4956/2024_9_ielts/README.md

 I found if we encounter a bug which is hard to solve.
 At this moment ,we can talk with GPT  to in english to get solution.. it's a good scneriao to parice speaking and really solve the bug..

+today I have tried to use claude to summary some books into English to read.Then read about 3 books